Recommended for you:

 Cat Vomit Diagnostic Hacks

 A hairball every now and then (often with foamy or yellow liquid) may not be a reason to call your vet, but if your cat starts vomiting frequently or the hairballs are large and seem to be causing your pet discomfort, you may want to have your feline friend in for a checkup.

 According to the Cornell Feline Health Center, most vets start by determining if the vomiting is related to hairballs.
 Then they maymove to discussing possible ingestion of harmful objects or substances in your home.
 If the cause is not obvious, your vet may recommend additional testing such as bloodwork, a fecal examination or X-rays or an ultrasound to find the problem.

 It's helpful to know that most vets will approach cat vomiting this way so that you can gather useful information prior to your appointment.
 When visit your vet, be prepared to describe your cat's recent surroundings, activities and vomiting frequency and appearance.

 Other Reasons for Cat Vomit

-Some cats may need a special or therapeutic food to resolve the problem.
-Others may need more intensive tests or medications to resolve the issue and reduce the vomiting.
 Do not attempt to diagnose your cat's allergy at home, since changing her food on your own could end up upsetting your cat's stomach more if not done properly.

 Ways to Prevent Cat Vomiting

-Wouldn't all pet parents love to know the secret to eliminating pet vomit?
+Wouldn't all pet parents love to know the secret to eliminating vomiting?
 Or even a way to train your cat not to do it on your bed or carpet?
 Unfortunately, there's no magic word.
 But there are a few things you can try to ease your cleanup and your kitty's discomfort.